Jump to main content

 An Airwall Relay routes encrypted Airwall Edge Service connections across all networks and transport options, without modifying the underlying network, for secure end-to-end connectivity.

-You can deploy an Airwall Server on a cloud provider, which gives you a Windows Server machine with an Airwall Server installed and configured to connect with your Conductor.
+You can deploy an Airwall Linux Agent on a cloud provider, which gives you a Windows Server machine with an Airwall Linux Agent installed and configured to connect with your Conductor.

-An authenticated Airwall Agent or Server session requires users to authenticate before the Airwall Agent or Server can communicate in an overlay network.
+An authenticated Airwall Agent session requires users to authenticate before the Airwall Agent can communicate in an overlay network.
 The authentication is based on a user’s Conductor login credentials.

-• Add or Replace a Signed Certificate on an Airwall Gateway for Conductor Communication
+• Adding or replacing a signed certificate on an Airwall Gateway for Conductor communication

 • Set up Port Groups on an Airwall Gateway